MicrosoftDocs/microsoft-community-training/microsoft-community-training/learner-experience/web-app.md

     :::image type="content" source="../media/image(187).png" alt-text="Notice Board":::

-2. Click on the icon to open the Notice Board and read all announcements posted by the administrator.
+2. Select the icon to open the Notice Board and read all announcements posted by the administrator.

     :::image type="content" source="../media/image(188).png" alt-text="announcements by admin":::